FMMT666/launchpad.py/README.md

     - added Pro example/test file "launchpad_pro.py"
     - improving the doc, letter by letter
     - added Mk2 example/test file "launchpad_mk2.py"
+    - removed the "Python 2 only" restriction from the setup file
+    - changed the imports in __init__.py to work with Python 3
+    - launchpad_py now ready for installations on Python 2 and 3
+    - changed version to v0.8.0
+    - uploaded v0.8.0 to PiPI \o\\o//o/

 ### CHANGES 2017/09/XX: